 Desktop support analysts are among the busiest people in any IT organization, and the long list of responsibilities outlined below is evidence of that.
 In this role, you’ll likely be expected to handle all or some of the following duties:

-- Diagnose and resolve unique, nonrecurring problems associated with application software and operating systems; determine the source of problems and classify their level, priority and nature.
+- Diagnose and resolve unique, nonrecurring problems associated with application software and operating systems, identify the source of problems, and classify their level, priority and nature.

-- Install and support PC, laptop, tablet and mobile hardware and software (certifications from CompTIA, Microsoft or HDI are a plus).
+- Install and support desktop, laptop, tablet, and mobile hardware and software.

 - Create alternative methods of completing tasks, correcting user errors and system inconsistencies to improve the desktop team function.